 PREPARATION FOR A SMOOTH TRANSITION TO MICA IN LITHUANIA

 Under the MiCA, its rules related to the provision of crypto-asset services will apply in full from 30 December 2024.
-However, MiCA allows Member States of the EU to apply an additional 18-month “transitional period” (i.e., until 1 July 2026) to entities already providing crypto asset services within their jurisdictions during which such entities can continue their business activities without the MiCA license.
-The exact date of transitional period may vary by jurisdiction based on how each Member State chooses to apply (or not apply) the optional transitional measures.
-In the case of Lithuania, on 07 December 2023, the Ministry of Finance of Lithuania (MoF) proposed to waive the transitional period in Lithuania and to start implementing the MiCA requirements earlier (from 30 December 2024).
-However, on 14 March 2024, the MoF changed its position and proposed to introduce the transitional period until 1 June 2025 in updated draft legislation.
+However, the MiCA allows EU Member States to apply an additional 18-month “transitional period” (i.e., until 1 July 2026) to entities already providing crypto asset services within their jurisdictions, during which such entities can continue their business activities without the MiCA license.
+The exact date of transitional period may vary from jurisdiction to jurisdiction, depending on how each Member State decides to apply (or not apply) the optional transitional measures.
+In the case of Lithuania, on 07 December 2023 the Ministry of Finance of Lithuania (MoF) has proposed to waive the transitional period in Lithuania and to start implementing the MiCA's requirements earlier (from 30 December 2024).
+However, on 14 March 2024 the MoF changed its position and proposed to introduce the transitional period until 1 June 2025 in updated draft legislation.
+Eventually, the Lithuanian Parliament has approved the law establishing the shortened transitional period proposed by the MoF.

-Our team is ready to help you prepare for the implementation of the requirements related to MiCA and initiate the communication with the Bank of Lithuania which shall be granting MiCA licenses and carrying out prudential supervision in Lithuania.
+Our team is ready to help existing and new crypto market participants to prepare for the implementation of the requirements related to MiCA and to initiate the communication with the Bank of Lithuania, which shall be granting MiCA licenses and carrying out supervision in Lithuania.

 Do you have any questions?
 Please contact us!